- Price:980 Euro

 - Departure from:Kathmandu

 Everest Base Camp Trek is considered as tough adventurous.
-If you are normally fit and have a sense of adventure you will enjoy with Eeverest Base Camp Trek.
+If you are normally fit and have a sense of adventure you will enjoy this trek.
 Everest Base Camp Trek program is designed to acclimatize you gradually and not to experience high altitude sickness.
-However you are requested to check your altitude fitness and the itinerary.
+However, you are requested to check your altitude fitness and the itinerary.

 Arrival to Kathmandu :